KennethOnuorah/Javascript-Notes/README.md

 ## About the project 🔎

 A web application that makes managing your errands and tasks a whole lot easier.
-Create compact and customizable notes to suit your everyday needs.
+Create compact and customizable notes to help keep track of your everyday needs.

 Languages used:
 * HTML